 - There are many lightweight thermal garments on the market designed for walking, and whilst not essential they will help to ensure your comfort.

 - Gloves and a hat are advisable if the weather is very cold as a lot of heat is lost through the hands and head.

-- In wet weather you’ll chill very quickly unless you protect yourself from the rain but try to avoid plastic garments as these don’t allow perspiration to escape so you could end up getting chilled.
+- In wet weather, you’ll chill very quickly unless you protect yourself from the rain; try to avoid plastic garments as these don’t allow perspiration to escape so you could end up getting chilled.

 - Windy conditions can significantly alter the intensity of exercise.
-For example, on a calm day, a 3 mile walk on level ground could be completed in an hour at a level intensity that feels somewhat hard.
-The same person however may find the same 3 mile walk very hard in windy conditions.
-So adjust your workouts accordingly if need be.
+For example, on a calm day, a three-mile walk on level ground could be completed in an hour at a level intensity that feels somewhat hard.
+The same person however may find the same three-mile walk very hard in windy conditions.
+Adjust your workouts accordingly if need be.

-- Even in just moderate altitude your circulatory system might find it more difficult than usual to deliver as much oxygen to the exercising muscles as is required.
+- Even at just a moderate altitude, your circulatory system might find it more difficult than usual to deliver as much oxygen to the exercising muscles as is required.
 Walkers who are accustomed to exercising at lower altitudes will need to decrease their exercise intensity and increase warm-up and cool-down periods at higher altitudes until they have acclimatized to these new conditions.
 It usually takes weeks to adapt to major changes in altitude.